 |Whereas, the 2nd part shows “Other comprehensive Income” component for the period.
 Such as unrealized gains and losses.|

-This carve-out between IND AS-1 and AS-1 is due to the difference in the applicability of accounting principles, practices and procedure.
-In addition to this, this carve-out also happens due to the economic conditions prevailing in India.
+This carve-out between IND AS-1 and AS-1 or difference between ind as and as is due to the difference in the applicability of accounting principles, practices and procedure.
+In addition to this, this carve-out accounting standards vs ind as also happens due to the economic conditions prevailing in India.